Dominic-wiwi-uni-goe/04_Multilevel-models/README.md

 ## 04 Multilevel models

-In the previous chaper we calculated estimated with simple linear regression models and multivariate regression models.
+In the previous chaper we calculated estimates with simple linear regression models and multivariate regression models.
 However, these models do not include worker-specific effets.
 Therefore, we can create models that incorporate one regression line per worker (e.g., order picker or truck driver).
 These regression models range from a conventional fixed effects model to a fully random effects model:

 ![image](https://user-images.githubusercontent.com/102478331/160404934-f18e491b-6a8c-493f-9991-6f9128f86ba2.png)

-### Applicaiton of multilevel models: The mixed effects model with random intercepts and fixed slopes
+## What we will learn in this chapter

-In a first step, we run a mixed model that will allow for a worker specific effect.
-Such a model is easily conducted in R, specifically with the package `lme4`.
-In the following, the code will look just like what you used for regression with lm, but with an additional component specifying the group, i.e. worker-specific effect.
-The `(1|MDENR)` means that we are allowing the intercept, represented by 1, to vary by `MDENR` which is the anonymous identification number of a picker.
+In this chapter we will deal with mixed effects and random effects multilevel models für professional truck drivers.
+They are working in the grocery retailing sector and drive one or more routes per day.
+The underlying vehicle routing problem (VRP) can be best described as a multiple trip VRP with time window.

-(1) Load the relevant packages
+## Loading the relevant packages in R

 ```
 library("sjPlot")
 library("sjmisc")